-Patras is in the northwestern part of the Peloponnese and it has a rich past.
-The city of Patras is a great destination for summer or winter holidays, and it’s a perfect starting point for short trips to more beautiful villages and towns in Greece.
+Patras has a rich past.
+It is a great destination for both summer and winter holidays, and it’s a perfect starting point for short trips to more beautiful villages and towns in Greece.

 The city is famous for its carnival, which is the most popular in Greece!
 Celebrations last several days and end with a grand parade and the ritual burning of the “carnival king”.

-During your stay in Patras you can stroll in the streets and alleys of the city centre, enjoy walks by the port, have a cup of coffee at one of the many squares of the city and visit Ano Poli to enjoy the view.
-Don’t miss out on the city attractions, as well as the beautiful beaches of the region.
+During your stay in Patras you can stroll through the streets and alleys of the city center, enjoy walks by the port, have a cup of coffee at one of the many squares of the city, and visit Ano Poli to enjoy the view.
+Don’t miss out on the city’s attractions, as well as the beautiful beaches of the region.

 Cute café at a quiet alley in the center of Patras